marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab04.md

 - Under My projects you should see project with name ColorClous Aura CES (Customer Effort Score), open the project
 - Confirm that the project contains ColorCloud Aura CES survey with 3 questions

+Optional: Check [Microsoft documentation](https://learn.microsoft.com/en-us/dynamics365/customer-voice/about) to learn more about Customer Voice

 **Expected outcome**

 You have successfully signed in to Customer Voice and reviewed the preconfigured survey project and survey that will be used for the first use feedback journey.